 News about a firm, such a significant product launch or a high-profile senior resignation, can also affect the price of its stock.

 Political developments: When they have a substantial impact on the economy or a specific industry, political developments, such as elections or shifts in government policy, can also affect stock values.

-First, understand that the prices of stocks fluctuate on a daily basis. they rise and fall continuosly, only to rise and fall again and again over the life of the stock.
+You should also understand that the prices of stocks fluctuate on a daily basis. they rise and fall continuously, only to rise and fall again and again over the life of the stock.
 Sometimes, the amount the stock increases will be more than the drops, and the increases will be at least fairly steady.
-That means that there are some points you need to take into consideration - in addition to the price of the stocks - before you decide to buy, sell or trade a particular stock on the stock market.
+That means that there are some points you need to take into consideration in addition to the price of the stocks, before you decide to buy, sell or trade a particular stock on the stock market.

 Does that mean that a new company isn't worth the investment?
 Certainly not and many millionaires have been made because they were willing to take a risk, investing when prices were very cheap and watching the company turn into a tremendous success.
 What it means is that the prices aren't the only thing you should consider before you step out there to buy stocks.

 In addition to stock costs, here are some aspects of stocks that you should also consider.

 History of the company - Examine the company's stability and consider the chances that this company is going to succeed.
 Stock from well-established companies will typically sell higher, but will likely make a solid and profitable long-term investment.